 Next, observe that by definition:

-which implies that the $C^k$-norms of $F$ are controlled by the $C^{k'}$-norms of $f$ and $S$ (for some $k' \gg k$), that is the remainder $R_N$ is indeed negligible in the sense of \eqref{equation:negligible}.
-Also note that $A_{2\ell}(x,u,D_{\varphi},D_t)F(x,u,\frac{\pi}{2},0)$ depends only on a finite number $K(\ell)$ of derivatives of the function $f$ and the phase $S$ at $x$.
-Hence \eqref{equation:truth} shows that the operator is pseudodifferential. \end{proof}
+which implies that the $C^k$-norms of $F_{1}$ are controlled by the $C^{k'}$-norms of $f$ and $S$ (for some $k' \gg k$), that is, the remainder $R_N$ is indeed negligible in the sense of \eqref{equation:negligible}.
+Also note that $A_{2\ell}(x,u,D_{\varphi},D_t)F_{1}(x,u,\frac{\pi}{2},0)$ depends only on a finite number $K(\ell)$ of derivatives of the function $f$ and the phase $S$ at $x$.
+Hence \eqref{equation:truth} shows that the term corresponding to $F_1$ has the correct asymptotic expansion.